andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

-The bar/restaurant dates back to the 1870s and has been a favorite hangout for notable Oslo writers, artists, intellectuals, and all-around rabble-rousers throughout its history.
-Often tortured artists would use their work they crafted while toiling in the booths of the Lorry as currency for food & drinks.
-Many of these works are still hanging on the walls!
+The bar/restaurant dates back to the 1870s and has been a favorite hangout for notable Oslo writers, artists, intellectuals, and all-around rabble-rousers for 150 years.
+Throughout its history tortured artists bartered for cocktails using the work they crafted while toiling in the booths.
+And many of these works are still hanging on the walls!

-With our cocktails in tow, Sondre, Nora, & I peruse the incredible assortment of art and tchotchkes on display throughout the building.
-As described on Lorry's website, *Lorry is known for its extraordinary and eclectic art collection, carefully collected from all over the World through the years.
-Our walls are decorated with 207 art works by over 70 artists.*
+With our Gs & T in tow, Sondre, Nora, & I peruse the incredible assortment of art and tchotchkes on display throughout the building.
+As described on Lorry's website, *"Lorry is known for its extraordinary and eclectic art collection, carefully collected from all over the World through the years.
+Our walls are decorated with 207 art works by over 70 artists."*

 As we wander around the main dining area we marvel at the artwork, the knick-knacks, the figurines, the zebra head, the display of dozens of corkscrews, the model ships, the old beer bottles.
-Once again from their website, *you are guaranteed surprises and absurdities everywhere you look.
-A visit to Lorry will be remembered for a long time.*
+Once again from their website, *"you are guaranteed surprises and absurdities everywhere you look.
+A visit to Lorry will be remembered for a long time."*

 I couldn't agree more.
 And the most unforgettable part of the entire bazaar is the taxidermied giraffe wearing a bowtie at the top of the stairs.